frippz/frippz.se/_posts/2023-12-08-a-new-accessibility-tool.md

 #### Continous testing

-Once you've entered a web site that you want to test, Squidler will keep crawling it periodically.
+Once you've entered a website that you want to test, Squidler will keep crawling it periodically.
 This is a nice feature to me and something that will come in handy once you start fixing issues that the tool will find.
 Keep fixing issues and deploy them, and let Squidler handle future checks automatically.
 Nice.

 #### Simple and clear reports